-Changing a Prius 12 volt battery
+Changing a Prius 12 Volt Battery

 The Toyota Prius has two batteries in it; a large 200 volt battery that is used to drive the car in the electric mode and a small 12 volt battery that is used to operate the accessories such as lights, radio, etc. This article is written to show how to change the smaller, 12 volt battery.

-Unlike most cars, this battery is not a very simple thing the change or install.
+Unlike most cars, this battery is not a very simple thing to change or install.
 It is buried in the trunk, not under the hood, and there are many items in the way of getting the work done.
 Nevertheless, it is not particularly difficult as long as you understand where it is and what needs to be done to give access to it.
 The task is well within the capabilities of the ordinary homeowner and should not require too much time to accomplish.
 The changeover shown in the photos was done in about ½ hour by someone fairly experienced in working on cars but that had never done a Prius battery change.

 Like every car battery, the one in the Prius will wear out - it is normally good for around 5 to 6 years but can last longer.
 Unfortunately it loses it's strength when left in place too long and will go dead much quicker if the car isn't driven daily.
 An overage battery can also negatively affect the gas mileage your Prius will get as the car will continually attempt to charge it back to full status but the battery simply won't accept a full charge any more.
 That takes gas; gas that could be going into moving the car but is instead going into a futile attempt to charge a battery that is partially dead.

-Finding a replacement battery for the Prius
+Finding a Replacement Battery for the Prius

 The Prius battery is an unusual one - it is smaller than normal cars carry and a glass mat construction rather than the normal lead acid type.
 It can be purchased from a Toyota dealer, of course, but there is also one other option.

 Just one company makes a battery that is a direct replacement for the Prius battery and it is considerably superior to the one from Toyota at about the same cost.
-That company is Optima, a well known battery manufacturer that produces top quality batteries, and the model number as of the time of this article is DS46B24R.
+That company is Optima, a well known battery manufacturer that produces top quality batteries, and the model number as of the time of this article is the .
 This battery is a direct replacement for the 2004 and newer model Prius that is equipped with a smart key system, as most cars in that range are.
+Optima DS46B24R

 It is slightly too large for cars that are not equipped with the smart key; it fits into a depression in the trunk that in other models is just a bit too small.
 There is another Optima that is described as fitting into earlier models or cars without the smart key system, but this writer cannot guarantee that it will fit properly.
 That battery also requires some modification to the battery terminals to be used, and installation kits are available for that.